 - Repairs and Upkeep

-While you may be looking at the 30-year mortgage payment on a $200,000 home and getting excited at the belief that you can afford it, adding the expenses above could likely put that home out of your price range.
-Especially if you consider taking the mortgage down to a 15-year fixed note where it adds $480 to the monthly payment.
+While you may be looking at the 30-year mortgage payment on a $500,000 home and getting excited at the belief that you can afford it, adding the expenses above could likely put that home out of your price range.
+Especially if you consider taking the mortgage down to a 15-year fixed note where it adds a significant amount of money to the monthly payment.
 When purchasing a home, you have to be sure that you will still be able to finance your mortgage and other expenses for the years to come.

 How much thought did you really put into buying your first house?
 Were there mistakes you make because you were too excited?
 What were the costs of your mistake?
 What things would you have done differently?
 Feel free to share your answers below.